alitoast/ExamProject_APP/LittleManComputer/README.md

 The project is organized into the following files:

-* `main.py`: The main file that manages user interaction and the overall program flow.
+- `main.py`: Entry point of the simulator.
+It manages the overall program flow and coordinates the components.
+- `interface.py`: Handles all user interaction, including input of values, selection of execution mode, and file loading.
-* `assembler.py`: Contains the `Assembler` class that translates LMC assembly code into machine code.
+- `assembler.py`: Contains the `Assembler` class, which converts `.lmc` assembly code into machine-readable memory.
-* `lmc.py`: Contains the `LMC` class that implements the CPU of the Little Man Computer.
+- `lmc.py`: Contains the `LMC` class, which simulates the CPU architecture and executes the machine instructions.

 ---